 Two Man Show

-Award-winning performance duo RashDash (Abbi Greenland and Helen Goalen) are two women who'll play men in their new show about the pitfalls of the patriarchy.
+Award-winning performance duo RashDash (Abbi Greenland and Helen Goalen) play feuding brothers in their fizzing new show about the pitfalls of the patriarchy.
 They'll explore the confusing, difficult reality of being a man, and explore why sexism is bad...Drama Tuesday September 6 2016 - Saturday October 1 2016Read more

 Average User Rating